Yamuna reaches Taj Mahal raising concerns about damage to 17th-century monument

 The river had flowed above the “danger mark” in Delhi and prompted deadly landslides as well as floods in two other states.

 The city state received record single-day rain earlier this month, the highest since July 1982.
+Experts say climate crisis is fuelling more rainfall in India as the country is hit by frequent and prolonged heatwaves

 Additional reporting by agencies